-Harvesting your chamomile is going to be a continuous process since the plant’s flowers bloom all through summer, especially if you pick them regularly.
+Harvesting your chamomile will be a continuous process since the plant’s flowers bloom all through summer, especially if you pick them regularly.

 Pick the leaves at any time, but for the flowers—wait until they’re fully open and the petals begin to arch back.

-Both the leaves and flowers of chamomile can be harvested and used for various purposes—including making tea.
+Chamomile leaves and flowers can be harvested and used for various purposes—including making tea.

-However, if you don’t like the bitter taste, keep off the leaves.
+However, keep off the leaves if you don’t like the bitter taste.

 Use your harvest fresh or dry and store it for later use.